 Ocean Community Chamber of Commerce's Ocean Community One Fund helps businesses in Westerly, Richmond, Hopkinton, Charlestown and Stonington forced to close or reduce operations/services.
-Donations can be designated for one of several support purposes.
 The chamber is also accepting donations for the Westerly Hospital, including rubber gloves and masks.
-Call the chamber at 401-596-7761 and someone will take the items from the donor’s car at the chamber offices, 1 Chamber Way, Westerly.
+Call the chamber at 401-596-7761 for more information.
 Visit Oceancommunityonefund.org to donate or for more info.

 Rhode Island State Council on the Arts’ Artist Relief Fund donations can be made at artistcommunities.org/arf.

-Salvation Army is seeking monetary donations for food to address increased requests from households facing food insecurity.
+Salvation Army is seeking monetary donations for food.
 To donate, text GIVERI to 71777 or visit ctri.salvationarmy.org.

 Stand Up For Animals is seeking donations for its Neighbors Helping Furry Friends initiative, which will provide food and supplies for pets of the homebound.
 To donate online or for more info, visit standupforanimals.org.

 Connecticut’s hospitals, nursing homes and medical facilities are in need of medical volunteers.
-Gov. Ned Lamont is urging anyone with experience in health care to register at ctresponds.ct.gov.
+Those with experience in health care are asked to register at ctresponds.ct.gov.

 The Connecticut Red Cross is in need of blood donations.
 Appointments to donate can be made at redcross.org/local/connecticut.